lunarc/lunarc_docs/docs/batch_system.md

 of nodes needed, the total job time and the number of jobs to be processed should be all that is required.

-With this script you only specify the number of nodes you require using the `-N`option and specify the `--exclusive`.
-The task farm will use all the cores available on the nodes, which is 20 in case of Aurora.

 The following example will be
 using 20 cores on 1 node to process 200 jobs.